Relanto-LKM-POC/gen-ai-vibe-code-plugin/overview.md

 ## 🚀 What is Spec Driven Development?

 Spec Driven Development is a comprehensive VS Code extension that combines intelligent development resources with enterprise-grade project management capabilities.
-It provides **language-specific best practices**, **smart development prompts**, **AWS Secrets Manager integration**, and **Salesforce feature management** in a unified development experience.
+It provides **language-specific best practices**, **smart development prompts**, **AWS integration**, and **Salesforce feature management** in a unified development experience.

 ## ✨ Core Capabilities